 Best TV deals of Black Friday 2023 that are already live

 If you're someone who's looking for a great deal on a new TV, you may be waiting patiently for the Black Friday sales we all know are coming.
-But why wait?
+But you don't have to.

-Many online retailers are offering some amazing early Black Friday deals on smart TVs right now.
+Online retailers are already offering some amazing Black Friday deals on smart TVs right now.
 Our team of expert consumer electronics shoppers has been scouring the internet and discovered some incredible TV discounts you can take advantage of today, on popular smart TVs from well-known brands, including Amazon Fire TV, Hisense, TCL and Vizio.

 Best Black Friday TV deals you can shop right now